-Male1 Asking for train tickets.
+Asking for train tickets.

-Facilitator1 Right.
+Right.

-Male1 Right.
+Right.
 Oh, up until a few years ago, I used to still have a post-it note in my hand at the train station.

-Facilitator1 Right.
+Right.
 Oh, really?

-Male1 Yeah, I was that bad.
-It was only- just train tickets.
+Yeah, I was that bad.
+It was only-just train tickets.
 Right.
-And so I would attempt to ask, but if it never- If I got really blocked, or if it was just too much, I used to just go back with the post-it note.
+And so I would attempt to ask, but if it never- If I got really blocked, or if it was just too much, I used to just go up with the post-it note.

-Facilitator1 Right.
+Right.
 So you had a workaround for that already with the post-it note.

-Male1 Yeah, but still.
+Yeah, but still.
 It was avoidance, though.